-- (1) Unless expressly otherwise determined in these by-laws, a councillor may not speak for longer than five minutes on any matter before the council or a committee. - (2) Except when the mayor or designated councillor is delivering the mayoral report in terms of the Finance Management Act or presenting a budget (including a draft and adjustments budget) he or she may not read a speech, but may refresh his or her memory by referring to notes pertaining thereto.
+- (1) Unless expressly otherwise determined in these by-laws, a councillor may not speak for longer than ten minutes on any matter before the council or a committee. - (2) Except when a councillor is, when so requested - - (a) delivering the speaker's or mayoral report; or - (b) presenting the draft budget - he or she may not read a speech, but may refresh his or her memory by referring to notes.